Pérez Art Museum Miami

-Since the opening of the new museum building at Museum Park, the museum has seen record attendance levels with over 150,000 visitors in its first four months.
+Since the opening of the new museum building at Maurice A. Ferré Park, the museum has seen record attendance levels with over 150,000 visitors in its first four months.
 The museum had originally anticipated over 200,000 visitors in its first year at the new location.
 At its former location on Flagler Street, the museum received on average about 60,000 visitors annually.

-Pérez Art Museum Miami (PAMM) is directly served by rapid transit at Museum Park Metromover station.
+Pérez Art Museum Miami is directly served by rapid transit at Museum Park Metromover station.

 History

 Miami-Dade Cultural Center

 On November 7, 1972, a county referendum passed that included the "Decade of Progress" bond.
 This bond provided funding for investments in the arts, including for a new art center.
 The Center for the Fine Arts opened in the downtown Miami-Dade Cultural Center, a 1983 Spanish-style barn and the first of three buildings to be unveiled in a $24 million county-owned complex designed by Philip Johnson.
 The museum was built at 101 West Flagler Street in the same Miami Cultural Plaza as HistoryMiami and the Miami-Dade Public Library.
 The opening's delay of more than a year was occasioned by a $16.5 million renovation of the smoke evacuation system for the complex.
 Founded as a hall for traveling shows, the $6 million fine arts center did not start acquiring art until 1996.
 But its efforts were constrained by little storage or exhibition space.
 The Miami Art Museum was founded in 1996 as a successor to the Center for the Fine Arts.